P.O. Box 94304

 The Secretary, who is appointed by the Governor, serves as the Department’s chief executive officer.
 The Corrections Services Deputy Secretary, Undersecretary, and Chief of Operations all report directly to the Secretary.

-About Secretary Le Blanc
+About Secretary Westcott

 Under the authority of the undersecretary, the Division of Administrative Services provides management support to all units in activities involving fiscal management, grant administration, information services, food services, maintenance and construction, performance audit, procurement and contractual review, human resources, and the Prison Enterprises Division.
 The undersecretary serves as chief of staff for headquarters operations and, as such, coordinates policies and addresses organizational issues that impact the Department.